zdotfive/fb-robot/README.md

 # DMS Software Bot.
-A mix of the Facebook Messenger Platform Sample, the EstherBot and some creativity
+A simple conversation bot for Facebook

 This project is an example server for Messenger Platform built in Node.js.
 It was forked from the Facebook example.